Astrophytum capricorne var. niveum (K.Kayser) Backeb.

 How to Grow and Care

-Goat's Horn Cactus is a desert cactus, therefore it loves sun and will grow well if provided with plenty of direct sunshine.
-To young specimens should be provided with indirect sunlight.
-With inadequate light which could result in poor growth and unnatural shape.
+Goat's Horn Cactus is a desert cactus that loves the sun and will grow well if provided with plenty of direct sunshine.
+However, young specimens should be provided with indirect sunlight.
+Inadequate light could result in poor growth and unnatural shape.

-It thrive in average room temperatures between 60 and 75 °F (16 and 24 °C ) from spring until fall.
-From late autumn to late winter give them a rest winter at temperatures between 45 and 50 °F (7 and 10 °C).
+It thrives in average room temperatures between 60 and 75 °F (16 and 24 °C ) from spring until fall.
+Then, from late fall to late winter, give them a resting winter at temperatures between 45 and 50 °F (7 and 10 °C).

-During the active growth period water this cactus moderately, but allow the top 3/4 of the mixture to dry out thoroughly between waterings.
-During the rest period give only enough water to prevent the mixture from drying out.… – See more at: How to Grow and Care for a Goat’s Horn Cactus
+During the active growth period, water this cactus moderately but allow the top 3/4 of the mixture to dry out thoroughly between waterings.
+During the rest period, give only enough water to prevent the mixture from drying out.

 - Back to genus Astrophytum